sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Multiflag Outlier
 ----------------------------------------

-Below is a sample workflow that contains Multiflag Outlier processor in Fire Insights.
+Below is a sample workflow that contains Multiflag Outlier processor in Sparkflows.
 It demonstrates the usage of Multiflag Outlier node to identify whether a data point is outlier in a series or not based on the lower and upper quantile set.
 It can be used to identify outliers in multiple columns.

 It does the following processing of data: